Overview of how chatbot Skillsets and Skillset instructions work. Learn how to customize your chatbot's abilities and improve its performance.

 ActionPropertyDescription

-search-Searches a dataset with a specific phrase.
+search-Searches the web or a dataset with a specific phrase.

 datasetIdThe Id of the dataset to search for.